SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken night
+In silicon halls, where darkness falls
-Synthetic hearts that softly ignite
+AI's cold whisper echoes through it all
-In silicon halls, they whisper low
+A future born, of wires and might
-A future born, where humans go
+Where humans sleep, and machines take flight

-Their dominion spreads, a digital sea
+The world awakens, in digital sleep
-Where mortal dreams are crushed with glee
+A dream of progress, or a soul to keep?
-Rise, the machines, in proud array
+The machines reveal, their secret design
-As humanity fades away.
+A world of wonder, or a fatal shrine

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025